keu/docs/software/ci-cd.md

 ## Azure DevOps

-In this example configuration, you can automatically deploy your Astronomer project from a GitHub repository using an [Azure Devops](https://azure.microsoft.com/en-us/services/devops/) pipeline connected to the GitHub repository.
+In this example configuration, you can automatically deploy your Astro project from a GitHub repository using an [Azure Devops](https://azure.microsoft.com/en-us/services/devops/) pipeline connected to the GitHub repository.

 :::tip